Manchester by the Sea (film): Plot

 Lee Chandler is a depressed and asocial janitor who lives alone in a basement apartment in Quincy, Massachusetts.
-One day, he receives a phone call informing him that his brother Joe, a fisherman who lives in Manchester-by-the-Sea, has suffered cardiac arrest; Joe dies before Lee can make it to the hospital.

-Lee insists on being the one to tell Joe's teenage son Patrick about his father's death.
+He goes to a bar, brushes off a woman flirting with him, and gets into a fistfight with two men.
+One day, he receives a phone call informing him that his brother Joe, a fisherman who lives in Manchester-by-the-Sea, has suffered cardiac arrest; Joe dies before Lee can reach the hospital.
+Lee insists on being the one to tell Joe's teenage son Patrick about his death.
 While making funeral arrangements, they are reminded Joe's body cannot be buried until spring as the ground is frozen.
 Lee makes plans to remain in Manchester, living in Joe's house until the delayed burial.

-When Lee meets with Joe's attorney he is shocked to discover Joe named him as Patrick's legal guardian.
-Flashbacks reveal that Lee once lived in Manchester with his then-wife Randi and their three small children.
+When Lee meets with Joe's attorney, he is shocked to discover Joe has named him Patrick's legal guardian.
+Flashbacks reveal that Lee once lived in Manchester with his then-wife Randi and their three children.
 One night after hosting a raucous party, an intoxicated Lee forgot to put the screen in front of the fireplace, leading to a house fire that killed his children.
 No criminal charges were filed against him, as the police ruled it a tragic accident.
-However, at the station, a guilt-ridden Lee stole an officer's gun and attempted to shoot himself dead, before being subdued.
+However, at the station, a guilt-ridden Lee stole an officer's gun and attempted suicide, before being subdued.
 Lee and Randi subsequently divorced, and he left town.
 He is reluctant to commit to the guardianship, as it would require him to move back to Manchester.

-Plans are begun for Patrick to move to Boston with Lee but Patrick has strong ties to the Manchester community and stubbornly objects.
+Plans are begun for Patrick to move to Boston with Lee, but Patrick has strong ties to the Manchester community and stubbornly objects.
 Lee commits to staying until the end of the school year.
 Patrick wants to live with his estranged mother Elise, who still lives in the area.
 Lee is opposed to this as her history with alcoholism led her to abandon her family, but Patrick decides to reconnect with her over lunch.
 Elise has committed to Christianity and sobriety with her fiancé Jeffrey, but during an awkward meal with them, Patrick finds he is unable to connect with her.
 He is further unsettled when Jeffrey emails him and insists on being an intermediary in any future communication between them.
 Lee's positive comments about Elise's sobriety lead Patrick to believe his uncle is trying to get rid of him, assertions Lee denies.